smolnar/vim-rails-bundle/README.md

 ## Configuration
 ### Keyboard

-This is a list of keyboard mapping inside `vim.rc`.
-Change them according your taste.
+This bundle is shipped with some default keyboard mappings defined in `.vimrc`.
+Fell free to change them.

 `Leader` is a key defined in `let mapleader=...`.
 Bundle uses `,` as `Leader` by default.

 | Keys          | Action        |